 Initial therapy for myeloma

 The initial chemotherapy used to treat multiple myeloma depends on whether you're considered a candidate for stem cell transplantation and your individual risk profile.
-Factors such as the risk of your disease progressing, your age and your general health play a part in determining whether stem cell transplantation may be right for you.
+Factors such as the risk of your disease progressing, your age and your general health play a part in determining whether stem cell transplantation may be right for you.· If you're considered a candidate for stem cell transplantation, your initial therapy will likely exclude melphalan because this drug can have a toxic effect on stem cells, making it impossible to collect enough of them.
+Your first treatment will typically be lenalidomide or bortezomib combined with low-dose dexamethasone.

 Your stem cells will likely be collected after you've undergone three to four months of treatment with these initial agents.
 You may undergo the stem cell transplant soon after your cells are collected or the transplant may be delayed until after a relapse, if it occurs.
 Your age and your personal preference are important factors in determining when to do the transplant.